kgateway-dev/kgateway/docs/content/guides/security/rate_limiting/setup.md

    ```sh
    kubectl apply -n gloo-system -f vs.yaml
    ```
-4. Verify that the virtual service status is `Accepted`.
-If not, review the error message and update the virtual service.
-For example, you might have a missing resource, such as an upstream.
+4. {{< readfile file="static/content/rl-setup-check-vs" markdown="true">}}
    ```
    kubectl describe vs default -n gloo-system
    ```
 ### In separate resources {#implement-separate}

-You can configure descriptors in the Gloo Edge `Settings` for the entire cluster.
-Then, you configure the actions directly in each `VirtualService` that you want to rate limit.
-If you have an Enterprise license, consider using a [`RateLimitConfig` resource instead](#implement-rlc).
+You can configure descriptors in the Gloo Edge Settings for the entire cluster.
+Then, you configure the actions directly in each VirtualService that you want to rate limit.
+If you have an Enterprise license, consider using a [RateLimitConfig resource instead](#implement-rlc).
 If you have an Open Source license, you must take this approach for Envoy API rate limiting.

-1. Define the rate limit descriptors in the `Settings` resource.
+1. Define the rate limit descriptors in the Settings resource.
    1. Create a file with your rate limit descriptors.
       ```yaml
       cat > settings-rl-patch.yaml - <<EOF